helmutgranda/Sublpress/README.md

 - Change WordPress settings

 ## Screenshots
-A few examples of the actions that come with Sublpress2 right now:
+A few examples of the actions that come with Sublpress right now:

 <div style="width:50%;float:left;">
 	<h3>Choosing a WordPress Host ("WP: Connect to Site")</h3>